PubInv/general-purpose-alarm-device/README.md

 <img src="./Hardware/Documentation/PICS/PCB_Component_Side.jpg" width="300">

 ## GPAD V1 Build Information
 Files we used to build the V1 assemblies.
 PCB with some SMT Assembly was by JCLPCB in China.
-Additional parts were ordered and hand solderes in the USA.
+Additional parts were ordered and hand soldered in the USA.
 [FILES HERE: Hardware/Manufacturing](./Hardware/Manufacturing)